UnB-KnEDLe/datasets/anotacoes_atos_de_pessoal.md

 # Dataset Information

-Datasets with info about personnel related acts.
+Datasets with info about personnel related acts and their respective entities.
 These datasets were validated by members of the KnEDLe project and can be used as a gold standard dataset.

 The acts considered and their respective labels are presented below: